PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/activate.rst

 the application, and find javaw.exe, even though it's another application's javaw.exe instance.

-See :ref:`topics-java` for more discussion about Java apps.
+See :ref:`java` for more discussion about Java apps.